Every region at a glance

 Catalonia tops out at 13% for properties above €1.5 million.
 Even mid-range properties pay 10%.
 On a €500,000 apartment in Barcelona, that’s €50,000 in ITP alone — compared to €30,000 for the same value in Madrid.

-Cantabria also charges 10% — one of the highest flat rates, though it’s a less common market for foreign investors.
+Cantabria charges 9% — one of the higher flat rates, though it’s a less common market for foreign investors.

 Progressive brackets

-Most regions charge a flat rate, but Catalonia and the Balearic Islands use progressive brackets — higher rates on higher property values.
+Several regions use progressive brackets — higher rates on higher property values.
+Here are the main ones:

 Catalonia